mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 # Introduction

-This blog contains regularly updated paperlist, I have or plan to go through.
-Here we will store lots of papers title or maybe little summary considering I will be capturing only interested papers.
+This blog contains regularly updated paperlist of my personal interest with minimal summary.

 Any suggestion regarding some new papers are highly appreciated.
 For some of the detail paper read please refer to the Paper summary section.

 We can't worry about everything and nothing.
 We must stay focused and broad at the same time.
 Very true!
 I know the Feynman's thoughts on knowing name, which means nothing, it's just the entrance to the grand scheme of the world. however, the papers (many papers!) are as follows